-The buildings were independently valued at 23 May 2018 by Frank Night LLP and was revalued to \$5,500,000 on an as complete basis in the 2019 financial year.
+The buildings were independently valued at 23 May 2018 by Knight Frank and was revalued to \$5,500,000 on an as complete basis in the 2019 financial year.
 The valuation was based on the fair value less cost to sell.
-The critical assumptions adopted in determining the valuation included the traditional capitalisation approach, where the market yield of the operation was considered and applied to an estimated of the future maintainable earnings., and the direct comparison approach.
-The valuation resulted in a revaluation increase of \$2,371,832 in the revaluation reserve and \$2,371,832 gain on relation in the comprehensive income statement for the year ended 3 July 2019.
+The critical assumptions adopted in determining the valuation included the traditional capitalisation approach, where the market yield of the operation was considered and applied to an estimated of the future maintainable earnings and the direct comparison approach.
+The valuation resulted in a revaluation increase of \$2,371,832 in the revaluation reserve and in other comprehensive income.
 In the year ended 30 June 2021 there was a \$93,859 impairment expense in the comprehensive income statement.

-As at 30 June 2021, the directors have performed a directors' valuation on the freehold land and buildings.
-The directors have reviewed the key assumptions adopted by the valuers and do not believe there has been a significant change in the assumptions at 30 June 2021.
-The directors therefore believe the carrying amount of the land correctly reflets the fair value less cost to sell at 30 June 2021.
+As at 30 June 2022, the directors have performed a directors' valuation on the freehold land and buildings.
+The directors have reviewed the key assumptions adopted by the valuers and do not believe there has been a significant change in the assumptions at 30 June 2022.
+The directors therefore believe the carrying amount of the land correctly reflects the fair value less cost to sell at 30 June 2022.